blueneogeo/xtend-async/README.md

 So why was this library built, even though Java8 already has stream support?

+- completely non blocking
+- optimized for asynchronous programming
+- integrated promises and streams

+Other features are:

+- lightweight, with no dependencies besides Xtend
-- made to be very simple and easy to use
+- made to be easy to use
-- completely non-blocking (required for Vert.x)
 - tailor-built for Xtend and leveraging the features of the language
 - streams and promises are integrated and work with each other and use nearly the exact same syntax
 - support for RX-like batches, which is useful for aggregation
-- source code is made to be simple and Stream and Promise classes are as simple as possible.
+- clear source code, the base Stream and Promise classes are as simple as possible.
 All features are added with Xtend extensions.
-This lets you add your own operators easily, as well as easily debug code
+This lets you add your own operators easily, as well as easily debug code.
+- flow control for listeners, meaning that you can indicate when a listener is ready to process a next item from a stream
-- streams and promises can be hard to debug because they encapsulate errors.
-Xtend-streams lets you choose: throw errors as they occur, or catch them at the end
+- streams and promises can be hard to debug because they encapsulate errors. xtend-streams lets you choose: throw errors as they occur, or catch them at the end
-- flow control for listeners, meaning that you can indicate when a listener is ready to process a next item from a stream.

 # PROMISE USAGE